osg-htc/user-documentation/documentation/htc_workloads/workload_planning/preparing-to-scale-up.md

 More information about the commands and flags above can be found in the [HTCondor manual](https://htcondor.readthedocs.io/en/latest/).

-## Avoid Exceeding Disk Quotas in /home and /public
+## Avoid Exceeding Disk Quotas in /home and /protected

-Each OSG Connect user is granted 50 GB of storage in their `/home` directory and

-500 GB of storage in their `/public` directory.
-This may seem like a lot, but when running 100's or 1,000's of jobs, even small output can add up quickly.
-If these quotas are exceeded, jobs will fail or go on hold when attempting returning output.

 To prevent errors or workflow interruption, be sure to estimate the input and output needed for all of your concurrently running